ColourDread/MyStuff/README.md

 # Wildfire Detection Overview:
 The final product looks like this, you can see an image of a territory on the left and the probabilities (marked on yellow on the right):

 ![image](https://github.com/ColourDread/MyStuff/assets/149001130/5dac47f7-248a-471e-a8a7-b9d0a19315be)

-You will later select which part of the globe you wanna choose to create the mask.

 ## Table of Contents